senny/emacs-eclim/README.md

    > to start the completion, call `eclim-emacs-complete`.
 This is bound to M-TAB by default.
 1. company-mode backend called: **company-emacs-eclim**
-   >To activate this backend, replace company-eclim with company-emacs-eclim in the eclim-backends list, or call the convenience function company-emacs-eclim-setup.
+   >To activate this backend, replace `company-eclim` with `company-emacs-eclim` in the `eclim-backends` list, or call the convenience function `company-emacs-eclim-setup`.

 #### organizing java imports
 Emacs eclim allows you to use the import capabilities from Eclipse.
 When you call `emacs-eclim-import-missing` the needed imports will be added automatically.
 If there are multiple classes with the same name, you can choose the right one from a provided list.